BLyndon/bayesian_methods/docs/_posts/2020-07-29-bayesian_inference.md

 ## Regularization

-The prior distribution introduces regularization in a natural way.
+The prior distribution introduces regularization naturally.
 Adding regularization to the cost function constrains the magnitude of the parameters.
-The same can be achieved by a the prior $$p(\theta)$$ in a bayesian model, forcing smaller magnitudes by a higher probability around the origin.
+The same can be achieved by the prior $$p(\theta)$$ in a bayesian model, forcing smaller magnitudes by a higher probability around the origin.

 As an example, we consider a prior distribution $$p(\theta) = \mathcal N(\theta; 0, I/\lambda)$$, leading to the followingt logposterior